Cuba Food Guide

 Wash fruits and vegetables thoroughly.

-Wash all fresh produce with purified water before consumption to minimize the risk of foodborne illnesses.
+Rinse all fresh produce in purified water before eating it to cut the risk of foodborne illness.

 Dietary Options